Equallizerr1/ffern-tech-test/README.md

 ---

-This README now includes project information, goals, a quick start guide, feature highlights, and usage instructions, along with all
+This README now includes project information, goals, a quick start guide, feature highlights, and usage instructions, along with all previous user guide content.